What is RCS England proposing?

 |FGDP(UK) membership||FDS membership||CGDent membership|

 You should let us know your preferred membership option via a short online form.

 At the same time you will be asked for your permission to transfer some data we currently hold about you to the new College.

 How do I join the College of General Dentistry?

-If you elect to join CGDent when invited by RCS England, CGDent will be in touch with details on the next steps you will have to take to complete the transfer.
-This will include updating payment instructions to ensure you do not miss out on any membership benefits.
+You should elect to join CGDent when invited by RCS England.
+CGDent will then be in touch with details on how to start accessing your membership benefits.
+You will also need to update your payment instructions to ensure you do not miss out on any membership benefits.

 How do I join FDS?